Server Side rendering with Angular universal 14

 - Angular Universal.

-Creation of the Angular project
+Creating the Angular project

-- Node.js : The javascript plateform.
+- Node.js : The javascript platform

-- Git : The version-control system.
+- Git : The version control software.

-You can consult the following tutorial which explains in detail how to do
+You can consult the following tutorial which explains in detail how to do it.

 We will use an existing project